 f.
 Espaliers and vines are permissible against privacy walls installed with non-penetrating attachment devices

 g.
 Rigid, linear, hedge-type rows of shrubs are not allowed.
 Hedges shall be maintained at two (2) feet maximum over the height of the courtyard walls.
-Shrubs are to be arranged in

-89

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

-informal groupings with individual plants off-setting each other.
+Shrubs are to be arranged in informal groupings with individual plants off-setting each other.

 h.
 Synthetic turf is permissible.
 (Refer to Synthetic Turf guidelines below.)